mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 X = train_df.drop(['Survived'], axis=1)
 Y = train_df.Survived

-np.random.seed(random_state) # needs to be set so that the split is reproducible x_train, x_test, y_train, y_test = train_test_split(X, Y) # default split is 75% train and 25% test
+x_train, x_test, y_train, y_test = train_test_split(X, Y) # default split is 75% train and 25% test
 ```
 The _XGBClassifier_ has a lot of parameters, and we can use _GridSearchCV_ to test the classifier with different sets of these parameters and determine which set obtains the highest score determined by some scoring metric that we will provide.
 We'll use accuracy as our metric since that is how submissions are evaluated in this particular Kaggle competition.